-Many organisations either cannot afford their own information security department or would rather invest in having a dedicated firm working with them to meet their needs.
+Many organisations either cannot afford their own information security department or would instead invest in having a dedicated organisation working with them to meet their needs.
 As the landscape for cyber breaches and malicious actors continues to increase, companies will need experienced professionals to mitigate these risks.

-As an industry leading consultancy, Nettitude is keen to assist businesses in achieving a goal of Best Security Practices.
-Nettitude is able to provide consulting services as well as security testing and wider information assurance services.
-At Nettitude we are committed to providing tailored solutions and services in an efficient, timely manner to help our clients understand the risks to their business.
+As an industry-leading consultancy, LRQA Nettitude is keen to assist businesses in achieving a goal of Best Security Practices.
+LRQA Nettitude can provide consulting services as well as security testing and broader information assurance services.
+At LRQA Nettitude we are committed to delivering tailored solutions and services in an efficient, timely manner to help our clients understand the risks to their business.

-What is a “Virtual” Chief Information Security Officer (Virtual CISO)?
+What Is a ‘Virtual’ Chief Information Security Officer (Virtual CISO)?

 The role of a Chief Information Security Officer is to align security initiatives with enterprise programs and business objectives, ensuring that information assets and technologies are adequately protected.
-Nettitude has the expertise and capability to take on the role of a client’s Chief Information Security Officer.
-Nettitude’s Security Consultants have the ability to advise on each of the following topics.
+LRQA Nettitude has the expertise and capability to take on the role of a client’s Chief Information Security Officer.
+LRQA Nettitude’s Security Consultants have the ability to advise on each of the following topics.

-Attendance at regular Security Management Meetings; provide assistance, guidance and direction as required on the following:
+Attendance at regular Security Management Meetings; provide assistance, guidance, and direction as required on the following:

-- Regular review of security breaches and security performance
+- Regular review of security breaches and security performance.

-- Review Information Security Risk Register and Risk Assessment Process
+- Review Information Security Risk Register and Risk Assessment Process.

-- Develop the company risk appetite statement
+- Develop the company risk appetite statement.

-- Evaluations of new security products, controls and processes
+- Evaluations of new security products, controls and processes.

-Risk Management is vital to every organization.
+Risk Management is vital to every organisation.
 Understanding the risks associated with your industry, what you need to protect, and where your threats are will allow for the proper controls to be put in place to mitigate these risks.

-- Review Risk Assessment process and maturity
+- Review Risk Assessment process and maturity.

-- Provide education, assistance and help with the Risk Assessment process and Operational Owners of Risks
+- Provide education, assistance and help with the Risk Assessment.

 - Develop Data Policy with board, locations and retention process.

-- Penetration Testing of the following areas: Infrastructure, Web Applications, Laptop Build, Social Engineering
+- Penetration Testing of the following areas: Infrastructure, Web Applications, Laptop Build, Social Engineering.

-- Regular testing provides assurance that the security posture is being maintained
+- Regular testing provides assurance that the security posture is being maintained.

-- Reports, Debriefs, and Remediation Advice – Help and assistance to address areas of concern and vulnerabilities
+- Reports, Debriefs, and Remediation Advice – Help and assistance to address areas of concern and vulnerabilities.

 - Testing strategy based on Risk Register and Threats – Guidance and assistance to develop the testing program.

 As the number of breaches and attempted breaches are expected to grow exponentially over time, the ways in which we prepare have to change and adapt as well.
-In recent time, the focus has changed from a Defense-in-Depth approach to a Response-in-Depth strategy.
+In recent time, the focus has changed from a Defence-in-Depth approach to a Response-in-Depth strategy.
 The idea is not, “How do we protect ourselves if we are hacked?”, but “How do we respond to an attack when it happens?”
-These incident response capabilities are vital to an organization that wants to have peace of mind and assurance when the worst does happen.
+These incident response capabilities are vital to an organisation that wants to have peace of mind and assurance when the worst does happen.

-- Incident Response Planning
+- Incident Response Planning.

-- Monitoring and Logging reviews and capability assessments
+- Monitoring and Logging reviews and capability assessments.

 Third Party Assurance / Supplier Audits

-- A review of the current supplier IT Security assurance processes
+- A review of the current supplier IT Security assurance processes.

-- Review of the Policy and Procedures
+- Review of the Policy and Procedures.

-- Train internal audit staff or conduct on behalf of relevant Supplier Audits
+- Train internal audit staff or conduct on behalf of relevant Supplier Audits.